n6ai/minze/docs/guide/components/templating.md

 ### List Rendering

-To render a list in a template literal you can use the `map` method.
+To render a list in a template literal you can use the `map` method in cobination with `join`.

 **Example**